Miltani/FFXIAddons/autowsmb/README.md

 ## //awsmb amlvl (0-3, optional: ws_name)

 Holds TP to trigger aftermath.
 Set to 0 to disable.
 1-3 will trigger AM level 1-3.
+Use 1 for relic aftermath.

 ## //awsmb fastcast (0-80)